Pedro Andrade: Controversies

-In 2002, while still working as a model and trying to kick-start his acting career, Pedro frequented the pages of the main newspapers and magazines in Brazil claiming to be the protagonist of the next David Lynch film.
-However, although it had wide coverage by the São Paulo press, the newspaper “Folha de São Paulo” investigated the information with the production of the filmmaker who categorically denied the information.
+In 2002, while still working as a model and trying to kick-start his acting career, Andrade frequented the pages of the main newspapers and magazines in Brazil claiming to be the protagonist of the next David Lynch film.
+However, although it had wide coverage by the São Paulo press, the newspaper Folha de São Paulo investigated the information with the production of the filmmaker who categorically denied the information.
 Told by the newspaper, the agent informed that the film did not exist.
-On the other hand, according to Pedro, the production of the film would be "indignant" with him for having released the film without authorisation: "They won't mind if I come off as a liar".
+On the other hand, according to Andrade, the production of the film would be "indignant" with him for having released the film without authorisation: "They won't mind if I come off as a liar".

 Personal life

-Andrade currently lives in West Village, New York City.
-He briefly dated Lance Bass, a former member of the band 'N Sync in the summer of 2007.
+Andrade is gay.
+He resides in the West Village neighborhood of New York City.
+In the summer of 2007, he briefly dated Lance Bass of the vocal group NSYNC.
+Andrade is currently in a relationship with hairstylist Benjamin Parker Thigpen.
+Their daughter, Isabel Andrade Thigpen, was born on January 26, 2024, through their surrogate, Whitney Caskey.